Facebook Instagram LinkedIn Twitter

 If I see some traction here over the first half of the year, I’ll let myself invest in some new/upgraded gear and maybe next year’s list will have starting a band on it!

-Give myself the grace to pivot,
+Give myself the grace to pivot, but not give up.

 Creating behavioral change is hard.
 It requires willpower and discipline and motivation, all of which are finite resources that can burn out quickly.